MonstreX/voyager-site/readme.md

 - image (voyager type image)
 - media (image file, using laravel medialibrary package)
 - route (returns URL using route name)
+- section (don't has value, used just for visual separation of field groups)

 ## Security